IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Network service:
-: Per {{?RFC8309}}, a network service provides Connectivity between customer sites and the Internet or between customer sites across the network operator's network and across the Internet.
+: Per {{?RFC8309}}, a network service provides Connectivity between customer sites and the Internet or between customer sites across the operator's network and across the Internet.
 In the context of this document, a network service is enabled by Provider Edge (PE) to PE configuration, including both the network service layer (VRFs, RT import/export policies